xxyzzzq/quex/trunk/doc/source-old/invocation/command-line/options.rst

 Alternatively, the engine can run directly on a specific coded, i.e. without a conversion to Unicode.
 This approach is less flexible, but may be faster.

-.. cmdoption:: --codec codec name
+.. cmdoption:: --encoding encoding name

-    Specifies a codec for the generated engine.
+    Specifies a encoding for the generated engine.
 By default the internal engine runs on Unicode code points.
-That is, the analyzer engine is transformed according to the given codec before code is generated.
+That is, the analyzer engine is transformed according to the given encoding before code is generated.

         .. note::

-            When ``--codec`` is specified the command line flag ``-b`` or ``--buffer-element-size`` does not represent the number of bytes per character, but *the number of bytes per code element*.
-The codec UTF8, for example, is of dynamic length and its code elements are bytes, thus only ``-b 1`` makes sense.
+            When ``--encoding`` is specified the command line flag ``-b`` or ``--buffer-element-size`` does not represent the number of bytes per character, but *the number of bytes per code element*.
+The encoding UTF8, for example, is of dynamic length and its code elements are bytes, thus only ``-b 1`` makes sense.
 UTF16 triggers on elements of two bytes, while the length of an encoding for a character varies.
 For UTF16, only ``-b 2`` makes sense.